Marketing analytics & reporting

 How to Drive More Traffic on Shopify

 Driving traffic to your store is key to generating the much-needed sales and revenue you have always desired.
+Besides using Google Analytics, exploring best Shopify blog apps can enhance your content marketing strategy, driving even more traffic to your store.
 Google Analytics helps to keep track of where a specific amount of traffic comes from in real-time.
 Traffic usually comes from multiple sources in Shopify.

 They include direct traffic, referral links, paid traffic, email marketing campaigns, search engine optimization, etc. Google Analytics gives you clear and concise data on areas that drive the most traffic to your store.
 Once you are armed with this vital information, you can make more strategic decisions on effectively running marketing campaigns for online products.